 The coach pitcher receives no warm-up pitches when they enter the game.
 The umpire will continue to call balls and strikes when the coach pitcher pitches.
-Neither the coach pitcher or any other coach may question the strike zone nor instruct or coach while on the field any players including base runners.
-This rule includes coaches assisting the coach pitcher by returning thrown balls to the coach pitcher.
-Violation of this rule results in the batter being called out, and the offending coach pitcher or other coach being removed from the game.
-A coach removed from a game must leave the game and dugout, and is not allowed to coach for the remainder of the game.
+The coach pitcher may not question the strike zone nor instruct or coach while on the field any players including base runners.
+Violation of this rule results in the batter being called out, and the coach pitcher will be removed from the game.
+A coach pitcher removed from a game must leave the game and dugout, and is not allowed to coach for the remainder of the game.
 If a removed coach does not adhere to the removal guidelines, that team will forfeit the game.

 If the batter puts the ball in play, the coach pitcher must allow fielders the opportunity to make the play and eventually return the ball to the player/pitcher to stop play.
 If a betted ball hits a coach pitcher, the ball is "dead", and all runners advance one base from where they were at the time the ball was pitched (same rule as hitting a pitching machine).
 If a fielder throws a ball and hits the coach pitcher the ball is "dead", and base runners cannot advance.
 The base runner(s) will stop at the base they were closest to at the time the coach pitcher is hit by a fielder's throw.
 Bases are awarded to base runners at the discretion of the umpire.

 The coach pitcher remains off the field at all other times.

-- 6.2.3 Delay of Game - Intentional delay of a game, when reported to the League President, may result in a forfeiture, for the team causing the infraction.
+6.2.3 Delay of Game - Intentional delay of a game, when reported to the League President, may result in a forfeiture, for the team causing the infraction.
 The umpire in charge shall award proper "ball" and "strike" calls for delay of game and can award a forfeit for repeated delays.
 If a coach goes to the mound two times in any inning or three times during a game to talk to a pitcher, that pitcher must be removed at that time.
-(An interruption of the game to talk to the pitcher shall be counted as a trip to the mound.) - 6.2.4 Dead Ball In the $2^{nd}$ and $3^{rd}$ grade leagues, play is stopped when the defensive player gains possession of the ball within 5' of the pitching and the umpire calls "time-out" and directs base runners to the appropriate base.
+(An interruption of the game to talk to the pitcher shall be counted as a trip to the mound.)

+6.2.4 Dead Ball - In the 2^{nd} and 3^{rd} grade leagues, play is stopped when the defensive player gains possession of the ball within 5' of the pitching and the umpire calls "time-out" and directs base runners to the appropriate base.
 Runners that are more than halfway to the next base advance to the next base at NO risk.
 Runners not halfway to the next base must return to the prior base at NO risk.

-In the 2nd and 3rd grade leagues, if a ball gets under the softball pitching machine, the Umpire will call "timeout" regardless of whether the ball actually hit the machine or not, and will direct runners to the appropriate base in accordance with the paragraph of this rule.
+In the 2^{nd} and 3^{rd} grade leagues, if a ball gets under the softball pitching machine, the Umpire will call "timeout" regardless of whether the ball actually hit the machine or not, and will direct runners to the appropriate base in accordance with the paragraph of this rule.